Advice for Buying a Camera Online: Why Australian Stock Cameras are Better than Grey Market Cameras

 It’s worth noting, some grey import retailers have their warehouses overseas – so the price you pay may not include GST.
 When the product then arrives in Australia you may be responsible for paying the GST before customs will release the item to you.
 Think of it as a hidden cost.

 Things such as loyalty programs (such as Nikon’s My Nikon Life), cashback promotions, and professional equipment servicing programs such as Canon’s CPS (which includes priority service, and in some cases free loan of equipment while your gear is under service) are only offered on items purchased with a full manufacturer’s warranty.

 - Ability to claim TRS

-Australian stock product means full eligibility for the TRS Scheme, as well as ability to claim GST for eligible businesses.
-For eligible customers this means a claim back of the 10% GST paid on purchase, which is a significant saving in cost.
+Australian stock product means full eligibility for the TRS Scheme, as well as the ability to claim GST for eligible businesses.
+For eligible customers, this means a claim back of the 10% GST paid on purchase, which is a significant saving in cost.

 - No manufacturer warranty